 Before you say 'Yes' to a walk we always recommend you verify your walk with the other woman in your Walk Chat.
 This feature prompts both women in chat to perform, and send, an in-app selfie featuring random action commands requested by A Safer Walk.
 And you only have 60 seconds to snap and send so other women know that is you in real-time.

-When you Verify A Walk the app may request: "You have 60-seconds to make an in-app action-selfie holding your left hand up with three fingers, while closing your right eye, and Send."
+When you Verify A Walk the app may request: "Send an in-app action-selfie holding your left hand up with three fingers, while closing your right eye, and Send."

 A Safer Walk will send you a message in your Walk Chat telling you what actions to expect from the other walkers's action-selfie.
 If their profile image matches their action-selfie and requested actions, you have far greater certainty knowing who you are about to meet for a walk or shared ride.